migupl/chal-yaas/README.md

 # Anagrams solver with command line application and minimal server in Kotlin

-An [anagram][1] is a word or sentence that can be rearranged to create another one, like **parliament** can be turn to **partial men**, or **Clint Eastwood** can turn into **Old West Action** ([Internet Anagram Server][2])
+An [anagram][1] is a word or sentence that can be rearranged to create another one, such as **parliament** that can be turn into **partial men**, or **Clint Eastwood** can turn into **Old West Action** ([Internet Anagram Server][2])

-The goal is to implement a command line application that allows both finding the longest anagram and all existing anagrams in the dictionary used.
+The initial goal is to implement a command line application that allows both finding the longest anagram and all existing ones at the loaded dictionary.

-A dictionary will be a list of words where a line contains only a word or a sentence.
+A dictionary is a list of lines in which each line contains only a word or a sentence.

-The running application reads all the text files from a given directory, as parameter, that would work as dictionaries and gives a prompt to search for anagrams as for example:
+The running application reads all the text files from the given directory, as a parameter, and gives us a prompt to search for anagrams as below:

 ```bash
 $ groovy -cp ... <path-to-dictionary-folder>